HamzahS-101/threat-composer-ecs/README.md

 ## 1. Project Overview

-(Add further details on what the project is about)
+(Add further details on what the project is about e.g. overview of requirements and details on the app being deployed)

 ## 2. Dockerfile Optimisation